Efficient Large Language Models: A Survey: Model-Centric Methods

-\textbf{Memory-Retrieval Augmentation.} Several studies tackle the inference of extremely long text by employing memory-retrieval augmentation strategies.
-A notable example is the KNN-augmented Transformer~\cite{wu2022memorizing}, which extends the attention context size by utilizing k-nearest-neighbor (KNN) lookup to fetch previously similar context embeddings.
-Landmark Attention~\cite{mohtashami2023landmark} employs a landmark token to represent each block of input and trains the attention mechanism to utilize it for choosing relevant blocks.
-This allows the direct retrieval of blocks through the attention mechanism while maintaining the random access flexibility of the previous context, demonstrating impressive performance on LLaMA-1 for long-context modeling.
-LongMem~\cite{wang2023augmenting} proposes a decoupled network architecture with the original backbone LLM as a memory encoder and an adaptive residual side network as a memory retriever and reader, efficiently caching and updating long-term past contexts to prevent knowledge staleness.
-Unlimiformer~\cite{bertsch2023unlimiformer} enhances the KNN-augmented Transformer by outputting attention dot-product scores as KNN distances, enabling the indexing of virtually unlimited input sequences.
-Focused Transformer (FoT)~\cite{tworkowski2023focused} highlights that the ratio of relevant keys to irrelevant ones diminishes as the context length increases and proposes an optimized solution through contrastive learning to refine the structure of the key-value space.
-Lastly, \citet{Xu2023RetrievalML} discover that an LLM with a 4K context window, when augmented with simple retrieval during generation, can match the performance of a fine-tuned LLM with a 16K context window using positional interpolation \cite{chen2023extending} on long context tasks, while requiring significantly less computation.
+\textbf{Memory-Retrieval Augmentation.} Lastly, several studies tackle the inference of extremely long text by employing memory-retrieval augmentation strategies.
+A notable example is the Memorizing Transformer~\citep{wu2022memorizing}, which extends the attention context size by utilizing k-nearest-neighbor (KNN) lookup to fetch previously similar context embeddings.
+Additionally, Landmark Attention~\citep{mohtashami2023landmark} employs a landmark token to represent each block of input and trains the attention mechanism to utilize it for choosing relevant blocks.
+This allows the direct retrieval of blocks through the attention mechanism while maintaining the random access flexibility of the previous context, demonstrating comparable perplexity as Transformer-XL while reducing FLOPs for long-context modeling.
+LongMem~\citep{wang2023augmenting} proposes a decoupled network architecture with the original backbone LLM as a memory encoder and an adaptive residual side network as a memory retriever and reader, efficiently caching and updating long-term past contexts to prevent knowledge staleness.
+It outperforms Memorizing Transformer on long text modeling and natural language understanding tasks.
+Unlimiformer~\citep{bertsch2023unlimiformer} enhances the KNN-augmented Transformer by outputting attention dot-product scores as KNN distances to enable indexing of virtually unlimited input sequences.
+Experimental results show that Unlimiformer outperforms Memorizing Transformer on long document summarization benchmarks. \citet{tworkowski2023focused} observe that the ratio of relevant keys to irrelevant ones diminishes as context length increases.
+Based on this observation, they propose Focused Transformer (FoT), a contrastive learning-based technique to refine the structure of the Key-Value space.
+Unlike Memorizing Transformer and Transformer-XL, FoT does not require training on long sequences and shows better performance on both long context and short context tasks.
+Lastly, \citet{Xu2023RetrievalML} discover that an LLM with a 4K context window, when augmented with simple retrieval during generation, can match the performance of a fine-tuned LLM with a 16K context window using positional interpolation \citep{chen2023extending} on long context tasks while requiring significantly less computation.